Chevelleboyer/DataStructuresHandbook/tree.md

 # Tree

 A tree is a non-linear data structure.
 It consists of nodes, edges which connect the nodes, and a root.
-The root is the very top node in the tree.
+The root is the top most node in the tree.
 There are many different types of trees.
-A binary tree, each node can have at most two children.
-A Binary Search Tree.
-Like a binary tree each node can have atmost two children.
-Any node in a bst must be greater than the values to the left of it, and less than any values to the right of it.
-Binary Search Trees are divide and conquer structures.
-They typically have 4 pointers, one to their place in memory, another to their parent, and two more pointing to their left and right children.
+A binary tree where each node can have at most two children.
+A Binary Search Tree which is like a binary tree, however, the left subtree has values less than the parent node, and the right subtree has values greater than the parent node.
+They allow for divide and conquer algorithms.

 # In Memory